karlb/karl.berlin/posts/git-default-branch.md

 ## Why Do I Care About Default Branches?

 Typically, I develop on a feature branch, and when the feature is ready, there is an obvious branch into which I want to merge the branch.
-This branch is often called `master', `main' or `develop'.
+This branch is often called `master`, `main` or `develop`.
 During development, I will occasionally rebase my feature branch on top of this branch, to reduce future merge conflicts, and to avoid falling behind on changes merged by other developers.
 I will call this branch the default branch from here on.

-To make common operations consistent across repositories, I want to use a `git default-branch' command that returns the name of the default branch, so that I can use commands like
+To make common operations consistent across repositories, I want to use a `git default-branch` command that returns the name of the default branch, so that I can use commands like

 ```
 # Rebase on latest version of the default branch